 For more, check out our FAQ page.

-If you are an active customer on our mailing list, you will soon see our January mailer.
+If you are an active customer on our mailing list, you will soon see our April mailer.

-You can also see eSwatches of restocked wools featured in January.
+You can also see eSwatches of restocked wools featured in April.
 Not on our mailing list?
 Find out how.